jedwood/gluecon-hackathon/README.md

 Twilio has sponsored just about every hackathon I've participted in over the past 3 years.
 I've used them in many small hacks and a couple of production applications.
 [Nexmo](http://nexmo.com) describes themselves as a "wholesale" SMS API, and that's a pretty accurate summary; their rates are cheaper, they have better international support, and their developer experience - while adequate - lacks the level of polish and friendliness that you get from Twilio.
 Both of these companies tempted participants with prizes, but who doesn't love an underdog?
 We decided to give Nexmo a shot.

 I found one big advantage and one drawback to using Nexmo.
 The advantage is that all incoming SMS messages are *free*.
 That could be huge for certain applications.
 The downside is that you can't directly respond to an incoming SMS like you can with Twilio (via [TwiML](http://www.twilio.com/docs/api/twiml)).
-It's not that I mind writing one line of `send` code, but the catch is that you have to be authorized to send through that number.
-This makes it trickier to write generic multi-user services that any SMS number can interact with, but it didn't matter for this particular hack.
+Twilio will read the TwiML and send an SMS back to the phone that sent your app the SMS, whereas Nexmo requires you to initiate a new `send` API request.
+It's not that I mind writing the one line of code to do that, it's that your app needs to be authorized to send an SMS through the Nexmo number that's interacting with your app.
+That didn't matter in our particular case, but I have written a few little apps in the past that were puclic open end points which any Twilio number could use.

 ### Google Maps & Geolib